-Methods | We compared the US to Organisation for Economic Co-operation and Development countries with populations exceeding 5 million and greater than \$25 000 per capita gross domestic product.
-For each country, we calculated the COVID-19
+Methods | We compared the US with Organisation for Economic Co-operation and Development countries with populations exceeding 5 million and greater than \$25,000 per capita gross domestic product.
+For each country, we calcu-

-We calculated the difference in COVID-19 deaths between each country and the US through September 19, 2020 (week 38) under 3 scenarios: if the US had a comparable per capita COVID-19 mortality rate to each country from the start of the pandemic (February 13) or if the US mortality rate became comparable to other countries beginning May 10 or June 7, to allow lag time for policy interventions.
-(See the Supplement for formulas.)
+We calculated the difference in COVID-19 deaths between each country and the US through September 19, 2020 (week 38) under 3 scenarios: if the US had a comparable per capita COVID-19 mortality rate to each country from the start of the pandemic (February 13) or if the US mortality rate became comparable to other countries beginning May 10 or June 7, to allow lag time for policy interventions.3 (See the Supplement for formulas.)

 We also considered all-cause mortality per capita for countries with publicly available data through July 25, 2020 (week 30).
 This measure is robust to country-level differences in COVID-19 death coding and captures indirect pandemic effects.
-We estimated excess all-cause mortality (the difference between mean 2020 deaths and deaths in corresponding weeks of 2015-2019) for each country and the US, compared rates across countries using Poisson regression with country and
+We estimated excess all-cause mortality (the difference between mean 2020 deaths and deaths in corresponding weeks of 2015-2019) for each country and the US,

 Table 1.
-COVID-19 Mortality in the US Compared With That of Other Countriesa
+COVID-19 Mortality in the US Compared With That of Other Countries^a